-8. Scatter them along the outer ends of the braches as seen below.
+8. Scatter them along the outer ends of the branches as seen below.

 Check out this video I made to better show how to make the cherry blossoms.

-I don’t know about you but I think these look fantastic.
-I am so excited about them I am going to make some for our Waco home too.
+These cherry blossom branches look so great, I am going to make some for our Waco home too!

 Pin the image below to your Craft or Valentine’s Day boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!